phamvanquoc1990/event-table-edit/README.md

 # Event Table Edit
 Event Table Edit is an open source table plugin for Joomla 2.5, 3.x and above (original author: Manuel Kaspar, continuation: Theophilix).
 With the plugin, you can create a responsive, editable table with CSV import and export function.
 It also has a full rights management (Joomla ACL).
 You can  transform the table into an appointment booking system with confirmation emails for users and the admin, including iCal-calendar-files in the attachment.
 Based on a CSS-template, the layout of Event Table Edit can be changed easily.
-The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw script (https://github.com/filamentgroup/tablesaw).
+The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw plugins (https://github.com/filamentgroup/tablesaw).

 ##Latest version: 4.0